Downtown Halifax: Demographics

 Statistics Canada's 2021 Census article Table 5 Population by proximity to downtown, census metropolitan areas, 2016 to 2021 recorded 25,555 people who lived within Downtown Halifax.

 From 2016 to 2021, the population increased by 5,288 people (an increase of over 26%) from the 2016 population of 20,267 people.

 Furthermore, the population density of the area increased from approximately 49 people per hectare in 2016 to approximately 62 people per hectare in 2021.
 Between 2016 and 2021, Downtown Halifax's population fastest compared to all other Downtowns in Canada.

 Economy

 TD Centre on Barrington and George Street.

 Downtown Halifax, like the municipality and the urban area, has a very diverse economy.
-Many Crown corporations, non-governmental organizations, and private-sector organizations, have corporate headquarters and/or do business within downtown.
-As the most populous downtown in Atlantic Canada, that is encompassed by the most populous municipality—and—most populous urban area within Atlantic Canada, Downtown Halifax is a bustling area that hosts many industries.
+Many Crown corporations, non-governmental organizations, and private-sector organizations, have corporate headquarters, and/or do business within downtown.
+As a downtown in Atlantic Canada, that is encompassed by the municipality and urban area within Atlantic Canada, Downtown Halifax is an area that hosts many industries.